Skip to content

 4. Lab Code Submission

 To submit your code you simply push your code to GitHub.
 You can push your code as many times as you like before the deadline.
-Be sure to verify your code is passing your tests both on ecelinux and on GitHub Actions.
+Students are responsible for going to the GitHub website for your repository, browsing the source code, and confirming the code on GitHub is the code they want to submit is on GitHub Be sure to verify your code is passing your tests both on ecelinux and on GitHub Actions.
 Your design code will be assessed both in terms of code quality, verification quality, and functionality.

 4.1.
 Part A Revisions

-If your design is failing some tests from Part A, we encourage you go ahead and fix whatever is wrong.
-If your design is passing your tests but failing our tests consider using the staff tests for inspiration on how to improve your own testing.
+If your design is failing some tests from Part A, then you should fix whatever is wrong.
+If your design is passing your tests but failing our tests you should browse the staff tests to see how to improve your own testing.
 Fixing whatever is wrong now can improve your code functionality score and also ensures that you can use your work from this lab in future labs.

-To revise your Part A submission, simply push improvements on the regular main branch.
-After improving your code, you must enter a comment in the Part A grading pull request that explains what was wrong and how you fixed it.
+To revise your submission, simply push any updates to your tests and/or your hardware designs to GiHub just like normal.
+You do not need to switch branches; just push your changes to the main branch like normal.
+Make sure your updates are passing all of your (potentially updated) tests on the main branch on GitHub Actions.
+After pushing your updated code, you must enter a comment on the grading pull request page that explains what was wrong and how you fixed it.
+The instructors will then take care of merging your changes into the grading pull request.
+You should not rely on the instructor merging your revision into the pull request to see if your code passes the staff tests; you should copy whatever staff tests are important into your own test benches.
 The only way we can increase your score after a revision is if you clearly explain what was wrong and how you fixed it.
-If you fix your code on the main branch and do not explain it in the pull request then you will not receive a revised score!
+If you fix your code on the main branch and do not explain it in the grading pull request then you will not receive a revised score!

-All revisions need to be finalized by the due date for Part B. No revisions are allowed for Part B code.
+All Part A revisions need to be finalized by the due date for Part B. No revisions are allowed for Part B code.

 4.2.
 Code and Verification Quality